RecycleIthacasBicycles/participant-policies/README.md

 repaired by RIBs staff.
 They are guaranteed against defects for 30 days.

-> Build a Bike Program-
+> Build a Bike Program.

 Bikes not for sale or
 otherwise allocated can be repaired, rebuilt, or just